zitlallyalmazan/Final-Project/2-topic.md

 ## Problem to Solve:

-Write a Python program to create a singly linked list, append some items and iterate through the list.
+Write a Python program to create a single linked list, append some items and iterate through the list.

 ## Solution: